Matt L's Posts

 Personally, I dislike Blow Out.
 The first half is pretty good but the second half falls apart in the way most DePalma films fall apart – like cheap B movies.
 [Not to say I don’t like B movies].
 But the Conversation is defintely one of the best films of the seventies and really captures the mood of the era.

 A Jacques Becker box set [maybe on Eclipse]

 Maurice Pialat box set

-Favourite film of the decade (so far)? almost 4 years ago
+Favourite film of the decade (so far)? over 4 years ago

 The Beat That My Heart Skipped